 Touting an excellent combination of style and performance, our favorite women’s hiking pant for 2024 is Prana’s venerable Halle.
 This pant had been on the back burner in recent years while Prana tried out a new recycled fabric called ReZion, but we’re happy to report that the beloved Stretch Zion version has returned.
 Thanks to the time-tested fabric, the Halle offers great mobility whether you’re on the trail or sitting around camp, manages to hold its shape even after days of use, and is ridiculously resilient to abrasion and stains.
 Tack on a great fit that’s easy to customize with multiple waist and inseam options (including plus sizes)—and your choice between flared and straight legs—and the Halle is a versatile design that works well both on and off the trail.

 All that said, the Halle is not without fault.
-We often complain about the meager storage on women’s pants, and the Prana is no exception, with shallow front pockets and a flat thigh pocket that’s too tight for a modern smartphone.
+We often complain about the meager storage on women’s pants, and these are no exception, with shallow front pockets and a flat thigh pocket that’s too tight for a modern smartphone.
 Further, the Halle runs a bit warm for mid-summer hiking, with substantial, water-resistant fabric reminiscent of a lightweight softshell.
 Finally, while we love the full coverage of the mid-rise waist, we’ve found that the internal drawstring creates bunching right below the belly button that interferes with our pack’s hipbelt.
 But these complaints do little to dampen our love for the versatile and comfortable design.
 And if you'd like to try Prana's more sustainably built hiking pant, the Halle II (with recycled ReZion material) is still available, although we've been disappointed with the fit and finish...
-Read in-depth review
+Read in-depth Halle Pant review

 See the Prana Halle Pant